-For some, that happens at their child’s birth, for others it happens much before or much later, but it happens: The axis of the earth shifts suddenly, and your world no longer spins around you.
+For some, that happens right away at birth.
+For others it happens much before or much later.
+But it happens: The axis of the earth shifts suddenly, and your world no longer spins around you.
 It begins to spin around your child, or your children, or (for some) your nephew, niece, or your dog.

-Maybe because I was sick of it, and it was time to put my head down, lean into the wind, and charge that last mile toward putting her on the plane to London.
+Maybe because jeez was I sick of it: It’s time to put my head down, lean into the wind, and charge that last mile toward putting her on the plane to London.

 Whatever the reason was… the pall lifted.
 I checked the water level of the wellspring behind my eyes.
-It was bone dry.
+Bone dry.

 I glanced at Caroline, her head bent over her phone in the back seat, texting someone.
 Maybe she was texting her old friends, or the new—the girl she had arranged to meet at Logan.
 Either way, she was already partially immersed in the life ahead of her.
 My brave, brilliant girl.
 God, I am proud of her.